-The first thing that strikes one when you hear Geeta Dutt sing was that she never sang.
-She just glided through a tune.
-Of all her contemporaries her musical training was perhaps the sketchiest but what she lacked in training and technique, she more than made up with her ability to breathe life and emotion into any song she was singing.
+The first thing that strikes one when you hear Geeta Dutt sing was that she never ‘sang’ but sailed ever so smoothly and beautifully through a tune.
+Of all her great contemporaries like the Mangeshkar sisters or Shamshad Begum, her musical training was perhaps the sketchiest of them all but what she lacked in training and technique, she more than made up with her ability to breathe life and emotion into any song she was singing.
 To quote Raju Bharathan, Music Critic…

-Geeta Roy was born in Faridpur District in East Bengal on November 23, 1930.
-In 1942 when she was just twelve her parents shifted to Mumbai.
-Over there in their modest flat at Dadar music director Hanuman Prasad heard her singing casually.
+Geeta Roy was born in Faridpur District in East Bengal, now Bangladesh, on November 23, 1930.
+In 1942, when she was just twelve her parents shifted to Mumbai.
+Over there in their modest flat at Dadar, music director Hanuman Prasad heard her singing casually one day.
 He gave her two lines to sing in the film Bhakt Prahlad (1946).
-But her rendering of those two lines stood out and astonished everybody in the recording studio.
-A minor incident became the genesis of a great musical career.
+Her rendering of those two lines stood out and astonished everybody in the recording studio.
+A minor incident thereby became the genesis of a great musical career.

-Initially Geeta was a singer well known for bhajans and weepy, weepy sad songs.
+Initially Geeta was a singer well known for devotional songs (she brilliantly sang the Meera bhajans in Jogan (1950)) and weepy, weepy sad songs.
 But 1951 saw the release of Guru Dutt’s Baazi.
 The jazzy musical score of the film by SD Burman revealed a new facet to Geeta’s singing.
-The sex appeal in her voice and the ease with which she went western was marvelous to behold.
+The sex appeal in her voice and the ease with which she went ‘western’ was marvelous to behold.
 While every song in the film was a raging hit, one stood out for special appeal – Tadbir Se Bigdi Hui Taqdeer.
-Such was her impact that from then on in the 1950s for a club dance or a seductive song, the first choice was Geeta.
-During the recording of the song she met the young and upcoming director of the film, Guru Dutt.
+Such was her impact that from then on in the 1950s for a club dance or a seductive song, the first choice was Geeta Dutt.
+During the recording of the song, she met the young and upcoming director of the film, Guru Dutt.
 The two fell in love and the romance culminated in marriage on 26 May, 1953.
 Geeta went on to sing some of her best songs in Guru Dutt’s films while continuing singing in various outside assignments as well.
-It was however a stormy marriage as the couple fought and made up repeatedly.
+It was, however, a stormy marriage as the couple fought and made up repeatedly.

 OP Nayyar developed the side of Geeta which had emerged with Baazi.
 Under his freewheeling baton Geeta developed into a really hep singer who could belt out any number – soft, sultry, happy, snappy, romantic, teasing or tragic.
 It was Geeta Dutt’s rare gift that she could effervescently sing for both the doll and the moll.
 And it was OP who got Geeta to stop being overtly emotional in sad songs.
 Quoting him on Geeta, ” ……….Who will deny there is a unique quality to her singing.
 Give her a blatantly westernized tune this momentand a complex classical composition the next, and she will do equal justice to both with an ease of expression which a singer can only be born with.
 She is particularly good for songs accompanying boisterous jamborees.
 With that tantalizing lilt and fascinating curves she puts into her singing,she is the ideal choice if it is seductive allure you want in a song……..Geeta Dutt is an asset to any music director.”

-By 1957, her marriage had run into rough weather and was on the rocks.
-Guru Dutt had fallen for his new leading lady Waheeda Rehman.
-The breaking up of her marriage also began having repercussions on her career.
-To quieten things down Guru Dutt launched a Bengali film, Gouri (1957), with her in the lead.
-She was to be launched as a singing star and it was to be India’s first film in CinemaScope but the film was shelved after just a few days shooting.
-This was the time when one heard complaints from music directors about her not being easily available for either rehearsals or recordings.
+By 1957, Geeta Dutt’s marriage had run into rough weather and was on the rocks.
+Guru Dutt had allegedly fallen for his new leading lady, Waheeda Rehman.
+This breaking up of her marriage also began having repercussions on her career.
+It is said that to quieten things down at home, Guru Dutt launched a Bengali film, Gouri (1957), with her in the lead.
+She was to be launched as a singing star and it was to be India’s first film in CinemaScope but sadly, the film was shelved after just a few days shooting.
+This was the time it is said that when one also heard complaints from music directors about her not being easily available for either rehearsals or recordings.

 In fact, in 1957 when he fell out with Lata Mangeshkar, Burmanda was looking to make Geeta his main singer rather than the upcoming Asha Bhosle.
 After all by then Geeta was a mature singer while Asha was still raw.
 But due to her troubled marriage Geeta was not free to practice in the style required by SD Burman who was a hard taskmaster regarding rehearsals.
 He joined OP Nayyar in shaping Asha rather than wait for Geeta.
-Consequently Asha not only took her place but also went beyond her.
+Consequently, Asha not only took her place but also went beyond her.
+In Insan Jaan Utha (1959), for instance, it was Asha’s voice that SD Burman chose for heroine Madhubala, while Geeta sang for supporting actress Minoo Mumtaz in the duet Jaanu Jaan Ri.
 And to make things worse, Geeta began finding solace in drinks.

 On October 10, 1964 Guru Dutt passed away.
 Geeta was a broken woman, shattered by his death.
 She suffered a nervous breakdown.
 When she recovered she found herself in a financial mess.
 She did try to resume singing again, cutting discs at Durga Puja and giving stage shows and even doing a Bengali film, Badhu Bharan (1967) as heroine!
 But her health kept failing as she drank herself to a point of no return.
-She died of cirrhosis of the liver on 20th July, 1972.
+She finally died of cirrhosis of the liver on 20th July, 1972.
 But not before she showed she still had it in her were she given a mike to sing.
-The songs of Basu Bhattacharya’s Anubhav (1971), Meri Jaan Mujhe Jaan Na Kaho Meri Jaan, Koi Chupke Se Aake and Mera Dil Jo Mera Hota represent some of the finest work that Geeta Dutt ever did.
+The songs of Basu Bhattacharya’s Uski Kahani (1966) – Aaj Ki Kaali Ghata and Anubhav (1971) –Meri Jaan Mujhe Jaan Na Kaho Meri Jaan, Koi Chupke Se Aake and Mera Dil Jo Mera Hota represent some of the finest work that Geeta Dutt ever did.
+Both films’ music was composed by Kanu Roy.

 Apart from Hindi songs, Geeta was a leading playback singer for Gujarati films singing for scores of films under the baton of music maestro Avinash Vyas.
 And in the period from the mid 1950s to the early 60s, Geeta Dutt returned to her roots so to say and sang some of the most sublime and well-known songs in Bengali Cinema during its golden period.
 Most of these were for Hemanta Mukherjee although she did some brilliant work for music directors Nochiketa Ghosh and Sudhin Dasgupta as well.
 Some well-known Geeta Dutt film songs in Bengali include Tumi Je Amar (Harano Sur (1957)), Nishi Raat Banka Chand (Prithivi Amara Chhaye (1957)), Ogo Sundor Jano Naki (Indrani (1958)), Eyi Mayavi Tithi (Sonar Harin (1959)), Ei Sundar Swarnali Sandhya (Hospital (1960)) and Aami Sunchi Tomari Gaan (Swarilipi (1961)).
 She also sang several Bengali modern songs and cut discs at Durga Pooja as well.